Elizabethan Strangers: Canary breeding

-Smaller towns
+Resettlement to other smaller towns

 Aside from the larger Stranger colonies of Norwich and London, Strangers resided in other towns such as Colchester, Sandwich and Canterbury to a lesser extent.

 In Colchester, some migrants arrived decades before the rest and as such had become life-long residents of Colchester; these were dubbed "Old Strangers".
 A colony that had arrived in Sandwich in 1570 began in Colchester with around 50 people.
 A May 1571 alien survey counted 185 Strangers, of whom 55 were Old Strangers.
 One such Old Stranger was Dutch shoemaker Winken Greneryce; he had lived in Colchester for over 40 years as of 1571, had been admitted as a freeman and had served as a burgess on the Colchester Council.
 Colchester's parishes of St James, St Peter, St Nicholas and All Saints consistently had the most alien residents from 1582 to 1592.
 The alien community in Colchester numbered 431 by 1573, and this increased almost 300% to 1,297 people by 1586.

 While there is no official estimate of the number of Strangers who came to Canterbury, Anne M. Oakley estimated that the initial settlement constituted around 750 people out of a native population of around 4,500.